miman/docker-local-ai/README.md

 * Run **scripts/code_folder.bat** to open an explorer to the code folder
 * Run **scripts/open_vs_code.bat** to open an VS Code editor at the code folder

-Edit the code in the main file and re-run the container by running the run.bat script, the output can be viewed in the Docker desktop by clicking on the container & Logs
+Edit the code in the main file and re-run the container by running the run.bat script.

+The output can be viewed in the Docker desktop by clicking on the container & Logs or by running the **docker logs local-crew-ai** command

 #### Python dependencies